JuliaIO/ProtoBuf.jl/README.md

-# ProtocolBuffers.jl
+# ProtoBuf.jl

 [![][docs-dev-img]][docs-dev-url]

 This is a Julia package that provides a compiler and a codec for Protocol Buffers.

-Protocol Buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
+[Protocol Buffers](https://developers.google.com/protocol-buffers) are a language-neutral, platform-neutral extensible mechanism for serializing structured data.

 ## Example